tom-brekke/SSDMS/README.md

 # it was written in 2017/2018 and used a now-deprecated way to use gmail to send emails out.

 #as a bit of a laugh, we also tied it into twitter and made the dogs an account.
 Every time they barked at home they also sent out a tweet saying "bark" or "barkbark" or some such variation.
-The plan was originally a deadban "bark" everytime, but at the time twitter didn't allow two of the exact same tweets to be sent out, so I had it draw from a random set each time.
+The plan was originally a deadban "bark" every time, but at the time twitter didn't allow two of the exact same tweets to be sent out in a row, so I had to draw the text from a random set each time.
+I can't seem to find the actual script that did the tweets - seems lost to time.
+But the twitter account still exsits and is @dale_n_dachs.